-To add new Permissions to the Permissions List, the client MUST send a RopModifyPermissions request to the server.
+To add new permissions to the Permissions List, the client MUST send a RopModifyPermissions request to the server.
 The client MUST use AddRow for the PermissionDataFlags field on any PermissionData structure in the request buffer.
-The client MUST include PropertyValue structures in the PermissionData structure containing values for the following properties:
+The client MUST include PropertyValue structures in the PermissionData structure that contains values for the following properties: